prashnani/PerceptualImageError/dataset/dataset_README.md

 3. whether this distorted image is used during inter or intra type comparison (paper section 4.1)
 4. a unique identifier for a given distortion type: several realizations of any given distortion type are generated to choose from (for both inter-type and intra-type comparisons), this identifier helps distinguish those realizations

-## Terms of Usage and how to cite this dataset:
+## Terms of Usage and how to cite this dataset
 This dataset is made available only for non-commercial, educational purposes.
 The TERMS_OF_USE.pdf in the dataset directory highlights the details of the terms of usage.

 If you find this dataset useful, please cite the PieAPP dataset: